Sihlea

 Sihlea is a commune located in Vrancea County, Romania.
 It is composed of four villages: Bogza, Căiata, Sihlea, and Voetin.

+Geography

 The commune is located in the southern extremity of the county, 28 km from the county capital, Focșani.
 Sihlea is situated on the border with Buzău County, only 17 km from Râmnicu Sărat.
 It lies on the left bank of the river Coțatcu and on both banks of its tributary, the Slimnic.